 - In the event of a court action involving a registered design, the action can be served on the correct rights holder or its agent, as noted in the register.

-The Copyright Act explicitly stipulates that copyright may overlap with design rights for the same object.
+The Copyright Act explicitly stipulates that copyright may overlap with design rights for the same object (discussed above).
 The design object and the copyright object are usually created by the same person and both rights naturally rest in the same hands.
 In the event of assignment of a registered design, it is prudent to include a transfer of copyright in the assignment agreement in order to avoid separation of the two forms of exclusive right.
-In the event of the coincidence of a prior copyright interfering with a later right created by another party, the design right will normally be considered invalid due to lack of novelty.
+In the event of the coincidence of a prior copyright interfering with a later design right created by another party, the design right would normally be considered invalid due to lack of novelty.
 Since copyright need not be registered under Swedish law, a prior copyright may come as a surprise.

 Design rights may also overlap with figurative or 3D trademarks.
 Again, in the event of different rights holders, the prior right may invalidate the later one.
 In Sweden, trademarks may be established not only by registration, but also through use.